The Origins of the Festival

-Over the last forty years innumerable famous authors have passed through its doors – from international figures and Nobel prize winners to poets like Ted Hughes and Benjamin Zephaniah.
+Over the last forty-six years innumerable famous authors have passed through its doors – from international figures and Nobel prize winners to poets like Ted Hughes and Benjamin Zephaniah.
 There have been residencies, literary walks, discussions, commissions, workshops, exhibitions, performances & moments of high drama.

 Each year around 250 events take place in a variety of venues across the town and beyond.
 And Festival events are no longer confinded to October, with special events taking place across the year and an annual poetry festival, Words in the City now a regular part of Spring in Leeds.